 Next, we asked who is the lucky one to analyze the results of marketing activities (respondents could choose multiple answers).
 Three answers garnered roughly half of the votes.
 Most commonly, it’s the specialist for a particular channel that monitors the results which makes a lot of sense – after all, they’re the ones who need to learn from the results and improve things going forward.

 In nearly half of the companies, marketing managers look into the results, commonly accompanied also by C-level executives or product owners/managers.
-Fewer respondents (35%) indicated that data analysts at their companies analyze the results, in search for patterns and improvement possibilities.
+Fewer respondents (35%) indicated that marketing analysts at their companies analyze the results, in search for patterns and improvement possibilities.

 In our case, each channel responsible monitors the results of their own actions as it gives them the best insights into the effectiveness of their work.
 On top of that, Inna, our Head of Marketing, reviews the results for each department, supported by our data analysis team when she needs to dig deeper or look at a certain campaign from a different angle.